 Another issue with Adderall is that it is also open to abuse.
 As a stimulant, it can give users a boost of energy and focus, which can be addictive.
 As such, it is a controlled substance in many countries and should only be used under the supervision of a healthcare professional.

-Done is one of the only remaining online telemedicine platforms that can connect a provider to prescribe Adderall for the treatment of ADHD when needed.
 The process is simple: after completing a short questionnaire, one of Done’s licensed clinicians will review your symptoms and may prescribe Adderall if they believe it is appropriate.

 Are stimulants like Adderall the only solution for ADHD treatment through Done?

 No!
 Other options for treating ADHD may be more appropriate for you, depending on your symptoms and preferences, such as non-stimulant medications.
 Other platforms also offer behavioral therapy or lifestyle coaching for ADHD treatment.